metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Enable-RemoteRegistry.md

 ## DESCRIPTION

-Starts the RemoteRegistry service and adds required firewall rules which enables remote users to modify registry settings on this computer.
+Starts the RemoteRegistry service and adds required firewall rules which enables remote users to modify registry settings on this computer and conversely.

 ## EXAMPLES